How to cherish sentimental items

 I'm not very sentimental but I do love living among things that hold special meaning.

 There's no right or wrong way to live with things that hold memories and stories.
-There are no hard and fast rules but, if you ask me, the best way to really treat the sentimental items in your life is to make them part of your daily life.
+There are no hard and fast rules but, if you ask me, the best way to treat the sentimental items in your life is to make them part of your daily life.
 At least put them on display where you can admire them and they can spark your joy.

 Hiding away objects of sentimental value may extend their shelf life, it's true.
 But it strikes me as an odd way to cherish something or to honour someone's memory.